qdrant/hybrid-cloud-examples/gcp/README.md

-# Qdrant Hybrid Cloud Example for DigitalOcean
+# Qdrant Hybrid Cloud Example for Google Cloud

-Example how to use DigitalOcean k8s cluster as private region for hybrid qdrant cloud.
+Example how to use Google GLoud k8s cluster (GKE) as private region for hybrid qdrant cloud.

+### Prerequisites

+ - You have [installed](https://cloud.google.com/sdk/docs/install) `gloud` cli tool
+ - You configure `gcloud`
+   - `gcloud init`
+   - ` gcloud auth application-default login --project <your-project-name>`
+ -
 ### Apply terraform
-This terraform code is for a basic VPC and k8s cluster setup in a DigitalOcean project.
+This terraform code is for a basic VPC and k8s cluster setup in a GCP project.
 It is used for Qdrant Cloud hybrid vector database setup example.

 - Go to `terraform` folder and run:
   - `terraform init`
   - `terraform apply`

 ### Setup Private region
 After cluster is ready login to https://cloud.qdrant.io/
 - Go to "Private regions"
 - Create a "Private region", pick a name and a Kubernetes namespace.
 All other settings should be able to stay as default
 - Click 'Generate installation Command' button.
 It will generate `kubectl` and `helm` commands like this:
 ``` bash
 kubectl create namespace delete-me
 kubectl --namespace delete-me create secret docker-registry qdrant-registry-creds